-Diagnostic services including but not limited to laboratory testing and diagnostic imaging are covered as described above when ordered by a clinician in the Yale Health network for a covered condition or service.
+Diagnostic services including but not limited to laboratory testing and diagnostic imaging are covered as described above when ordered by a provider in the Yale Health network for a covered condition or service.
 Coverage for diagnostic services may not be authorized when:

-- ordered by a non-participating clinician, or - in relation to an excluded condition, procedure or service, or - when not medically necessary
+- ✓ Ordered by a non-participating provider,

+- In relation to an excluded condition, procedure, or service, or

+- ✓ When not medically necessary.

-Prior authorization for diagnostic testing should be obtained from the Referrals Department for any test ordered by a non-participating clinician (i.e. not in the Yale Health network).
+Prior authorization for diagnostic testing should be obtained from the Referrals Department for any test ordered by a nonparticipating clinician (i.e. not in the Yale Health network)